mostafamilani/chase-termination/README.md

 The tool executes the chase termination algorithm and returns whether the chase terminates.
 Additionally, the output file contains statistics about the program.

-- terminates: true if the chase terminats; false otherwise.
+- terminates: true if the chase terminates; false otherwise.
 - avg_arity, max_arity, min_arity: The average, maximum, and minimum arities of the predicates.
 - n_rules, n_exist_vars, n_predicates: The numbers of rules, predicates, and the existential variables in the rules.
 - n_nodes, n_edges, n_components, n_spacial_components, n_special_edges: The numbers of nodes, edges, fully connected components, and fully connected components with special edges in the dependency graph of the set of rules.